A staircase is a means of providing access from the one-floor level to another. It is a means for vertical circulation.

 b) Stone stair

 The stairs may be built with concrete masonry, wood or with cast iron.
 Wooden stairs are at high risk of fire.
 However, they are used in unimportant buildings to access small areas on the upper floors.
-Cast iron or steel stairs in the spiral forms were used commonly to reduce the area of the staircase.
+Cast iron or steel stairs in the spiral forms are used commonly to reduce the area of the staircase.
 In many residential buildings, masonry stairs are also used.
 Reinforced concrete stairs are commonly used in all types of buildings.

 2) Classification based on shapes